Skip to main

 All other state and federal requirements of buprenorphine prescribing must be met, including ensuring prescriptions are issued for a legitimate medical purpose by a practitioner acting in the usual course of professional practice.

-Other Controlled Substances
+All Controlled Substances

 Telemedicine requires an interactive telecommunications system, which is a two-way, real-time interactive communication between the patient and practitioner using audio and video.
 Audio-only two-way, real-time interactive communication is allowed only for mental health disorders and when the patient is not capable of or does not consent to the use of video.